digitalcredentials/tls-did/doc/did-method-spec.md

 If exactly one valid [TLSDID Contract](#TLSDID-Contract) is found the requested DID document is constructed from the [TLSDID Contract's](#TLSDID-Contract) data.

+Currently the TLS-DID libraries do not allow to resolve paths/fragments of the DID Document (https://github.com/digitalcredentials/tls-did/issues/28).

 ### Delete

 To delete a TLS-DID we remove the corresponding smart contract from the Ethereum blockchain.
 Furthermore, we set the smart contract address stored in the [TLSDIDRegistry Contract](#TLSDIDRegistry-Contract) to *0x0000000000000000000000000000000000000000*.